Candidate: Olumiant® (baricitinib)

 Type: Janus kinase (JAK) inhibitor indicated for adults with moderately to severely active rheumatoid arthritis who have had an inadequate response to one or more TNF antagonist therapies.

-2021 Status: Phase III Trial Fails—Eli Lilly and Incyte acknowledged April 8 that Olumiant® (baricitinib) failed the Phase III COV-BARRIER trial (NCT04421027) by not meeting statistical significance on the study’s primary endpoint, a difference in the proportion of participants progressing to the first occurrence of non-invasive ventilation including high flow oxygen or invasive mechanical ventilation including extracorporeal membrane oxygenation (ECMO) or death by Day 28.
+Phase III Trial Fails—Eli Lilly and Incyte acknowledged April 8 that Olumiant® (baricitinib) missed the primary endpoint of the Phase III COV-BARRIER trial by not meeting statistical significance on the study’s primary endpoint, a difference in the proportion of participants progressing to the first occurrence of non-invasive ventilation including high flow oxygen or invasive mechanical ventilation including extracorporeal membrane oxygenation (ECMO) or death by Day 28.
 Baricitinib-treated patients were only 2.7% less likely than those receiving standard of care to progress to ventilation (non-invasive or mechanical) or death, the companies said.

 In COV-BARRIER, treatment with baricitinib in addition to standard-of-care (SoC) resulted in a significant reduction in death from any cause by 38%.
 In SoC, 79% of participants received corticosteroids, 19% received Gilead Sciences’ Veklury® (remdesivir), and some received both.
 Lower mortality was seen for all baseline severity subgroups of Olumiantb-treated patients and was most pronounced for patients receiving non-invasive mechanical ventilation at baseline (17.5% for Olumiant plus SoC; 29.4% for SoC).